koodo-reader/koodo-reader/README_en.md

 🌎 Platform support: **Windows** , **macOS**, **Linux** and **Web**

-💡 Backup and Restore,Sync with your favorite cloud drive
+💡 Backup and Restore, Sync with your favorite cloud drive

 📝 Single-column, two-column, or continuous scrolling layouts